-What is a SIPP?
+What is a self-invested personal pension?

-As mentioned above, a SIPP is also a pension product.
-This means that when you put money into your SIPP, you will benefit from the same tax advantages of any legitimate pension product – namely, you’ll effectively get back the tax you would have paid on that money.
+When you put money into your SIPP, you will benefit from the same tax advantages of any regulated pension product.
+Specifically, you’ll benefit from tax relief on the money you pay in.

 - Suitable for those with less experience in investing.

 - Choose a fund or selection of funds that broadly match the investment strategy you are looking for.
 Some personal pensions give you more freedom to choose, which blurs the lines a little.

 - The specifics of your investments are managed by the fund’s investment experts.

 - Charges tend to be lower than for SIPPs.

 Management of your pension investments is down to you.
 This gives you much more control, but also means you take on more responsibility for your scheme’s performance.

 - Might be suitable for you if you’re more experienced in investing and know how to make investment decisions.

 - Choose your own investments; you can typically choose from a much wider and more sophisticated range of investments than with other personal pensions.